Cj Stone's Columns and Articles for Kindred Spirit Magazine

 What I proposed was series of columns under the general title Tales of Ordinary Magic.

 The title is a reference to a Charles Bukowski book called Tales of Ordinary Madness (also known as Erections, Ejaculations, Exhibitions, and General Tales of Ordinary Madness).
 The purpose was to reflect the spirituality of everyday life.
 It was meant as a lighthearted antidote to the rest of the magazine.
 Or, as the editor put it “a humorous sign off as a back page column”.
 Unfortunately the readers didn’t quite see the point of the articles and it was discontinued after the third one.
-I actually wrote four, so that one is included in here too.
-They are, as follows:
+I actually wrote four, so that one is included too.

 All four columns have been collected together into this one hub: